 Creeping zinnia (Sanvitalia procumbens) is a cheery annual plant with a spreading nature, ideal as groundcover or for planting in containers.
 The fine green foliage is unique in itself, but the small yellow blooms steal the show and have been compared in appearance to sunflowers, albeit a miniature version.
-This may come as a surprise for fans of the zinnia plant, who will find that this plant looks quite different in appearance.
-However, the creeping zinnia along with other zinnia varieties are part of the Asteracae family, within the Heliantheae tribe.
+This might come as a surprise for fans of tall zinnias, who will find that this plant looks quite different in appearance.
+The creeping zinnia along with other zinnia varieties are part of the Asteracae family, within the Heliantheae tribe.

 |Botanical Name||Sanvitalia procumbens|

 |Mature Size||4 to 6 inches tall and 12 to 18 inches wide|